Information for journalists

-The state-of-the-art studio allows for live and pre-recorded interviews utilizing our Sony XDCAM HD Camcorders, outfitted for studio use.
+The state-of-the-art studio allows for live an pre-recorded interviews in high definition, utilizing our Sony XDCAM HD cameras, outfitted for studio use.
 An adjacent control room handles technical operations for interviews in the studio.

 Carolina News Studio is staffed by engineers and producers with decades of combined experience in live and taped interviews.
 In addition to overseeing studio interviews, the staff can shoot video out in the field, as well as b-roll to support the story, using Sony XDCAM HD cameras and Final Cut Pro editing software.

 For recorded or live feeds to radio stations, the studio is also equipped with ISDN connectivity using Telos’ Zephyr Xstream codec.

 The Carolina News Studio is a partnership between University Relations and the School of Journalism and Mass Communication.
 The studio is conveniently located on central campus in Carroll Hall, home of the School of Journalism and Mass Communication.

 The Carolina News Studio transmits a 1080i, high definition signal using technology from LTN Global Communications.
 The signal from the studio is also available through Microspace Communications Corp. in Raleigh, NC.
 Microspace (keep URL) can provide on-demand access to most of the world’s major broadcast outlets via satellite uplink and VYVX fiber optics.

 The Studio Manager, Rob Holliday, can assist you in setting up an interview for your broadcast.

 News Services office: (919) 843-6322